harinij/100DaysOfCode/Day 4/README.md

 Day 4 continue building on the app by adding notes taking component that syncs realtime to firebase.
 Trigger events from root to manage state along with validation of each component.

 - Added validation using PropTypes to all the components
-- Adding state management between components
+- Added state management between components
-- Creates component that lets user add notes that are synced to firebase realtime
+- Created a component that lets user add notes that are synced to firebase realtime

 Read more about it on medium here: https://medium.com/@hmovielabs